Housing Action Plan Frequently Asked Questions (FAQs)

 A complete list of grant cities can be found on the Washington State Department of Commerce March 2020 List of Grantees.
-Links to other cities working on similar projects will be added soon.
+Here are only a few examples of other cities doing Housing Action Plans:

 How does the HAP relate to future planning requirements?

 Completing the HAP is a first step towards addressing the State-mandated Growth Management Act (GMA) periodic Comprehensive Plan update that must be completed by June 30, 2024.

 The following HAP requirements will support the 2024 Comprehensive Plan update: